SimonLeclere/quotesGen/readme.md

 > *On rigole on rigole mais on voit pas le fond du bol*
 >
-> undefined - undefinede stargazer
+> SimonLeclere - undefinede stargazer